dheeraj-br/lore-creation/README.md

 		- a set of dropdowns with options
 	- eg:
 		- i18n
-		- writing data to either db or fs or cloud where db drivers can be different, fs can be different format, could can be different providers
+		- writing data to either db or fs or cloud where db drivers can be different, fs can be different format, cloud can be different providers
 		- Dependency Injection Containers
 	- related design patterns:
 		- factory